 My bike was fairly badly damaged, I was expecting to have to pay for repairs.
 Instead, our landlords took the bike away, welded it back together, bought me dressings for my feet and were just very concerned.
 Amazing kindness, they see human beings, not dollar signs.

-We have only good things to say about the Vietnamese of central Vietnam, they are extremely friendly and welcoming and a smile and a sense of humour goes a long way.
+We have only good things to say about the Vietnamese of Central Vietnam, they are extremely friendly and welcoming, and a smile and a sense of humour go a long way.

 What is Slow Travel?

 You can’t put a time limit on it, it’s a matter of slow-for-you.
 We tend to stay as long as we need or want to stay and then move on.
 We can’t right now.
 But that’s what we prefer.

 So the time you spend depends on how much there is to do and how much you want to do.
 We cope much better in London, with endless places and events to keep us busy, and strangely, in Romania.